decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 The ID or URN of the collection **MUST be unique**, changing it to an existent one will fail.

 ### Deleting the collection

+A collection can be delete by a Third Party manager **only if the collection has no published wearables**.

 To delete Linked Wearable Collection follow these steps: